mghpcsim/rtd-nese/docs/source/using-nese.rst

 .. note::

-	NESE Disk file services are not high-performance, parallel file system.
+	NESE Disk file services are not high-performance, parallel file systems.
 If you need parallel or high IOPS I/O performance, stage your data to a $SCRATCH filesystem before submitting a job.

 For storage that is available via Globus, you will use Globus-enabled apps including the web applications,